userlandkernel/research-automation/README.md

 # Research Automation
 Automates your research with scripts

+## fwbrowse (BASH)
+iOS Firmware browser.
+Provided an iOS Version and Device Identifier this script automatically retrieves the corresponding firmware url from ipsw.me.
+It will automatically launch partial zip browser (from t1hmstar) so you can choose what files you want to download.

 ## jtool2c (BASH)
 Uses jtool2 to generate a c file for using iOS kernel symbol offsets
 If jtool2 is not installed it will download it and install it into ```/usr/local/bin```